A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Introduction

-Among the UAMs, dual-arm aerial platforms constitute a substantial branch.
-The increased dexterity and manipulation capabilities derived from the augmented workspace are primary advantages.
-Moreover, the two arms structure partially can eliminate reaction wrenches on the platform by performing compensatory movements \cite{suarez2018design}.
-Table \ref{tab:dual_arm_manipulators} collates some of the most recent dual-arm aerial manipulators, comparing their main technical specifications such as weight and payload, the Degrees of Freedom (DoFs) of the arms, and the presence of compliance.
-The authors of \cite{suarez2018design} and \cite{suarez2017anthropomorphic} (rows 3 and 4 of Table \ref{tab:dual_arm_manipulators}) present two hexacopter-based UAMs equipped with two compliant lightweight arms.
-In \cite{korpela2014towards} (row 5), an aerial platform with two 2-DoF arms is proposed and applied to turning valves.
-An open-source robotic dual-arm system for aerial manipulation is presented in \cite{perez2020hecatonquiros} (row 6).
+Within the realm of UAMs, dual-arm aerial platforms constitute a substantial branch.
+Key advantages of these platforms include heightened dexterity and enhanced manipulation capabilities resulting from an expanded workspace.
+Furthermore, the dual-arm structure offers the potential to partially eliminate reaction wrenches on the platform through compensatory movements, as illustrated in \cite{suarez2018design}.
+Table \ref{tab:dual_arm_manipulators} compiles recent dual-arm aerial platforms, presenting a comparative analysis of their primary technical specifications.
+This analysis encompasses parameters such as arm weight, payload capacity, Degrees of Freedom (DoFs) of the arms, and the incorporation of compliance features.
+In \cite{suarez2018design} (row 1 of the Table \ref{tab:dual_arm_manipulators}), the authors present a hexacopter-based aerial manipulator with a lightweight arm design implemented with an aluminum frame.
+In \cite{suarez2018access} (row 2), compliance is introduced into the lightweight dual-arm design by incorporating a compact spring-lever transmission mechanism.
+The authors in \cite{app10248927} (row 3) investigate bimanual aerial manipulation tasks with one arm grabbing to a fixed point on a lightweight and compliant dual-arm aerial manipulation robot.
+An open-source, low-cost dual-arm system for aerial manipulation is presented in \cite{perez2020hecatonquiros} (row 4).
+The authors of \cite{machines10040273} (row 5) present a dual-arm UAM with an anthropomorphic design and successfully assemble two workpieces in an outdoor experiment.
+The authors of \cite{8059875} (row 6) and \cite{korpela2014towards} propose an aerial platform with two 4-DoF arms and apply it to valve turning.
 In \cite{prodrone} (row 7), the readers can find a commercial version of a dual-arm aerial manipulator.
-Authors of \cite{bodie2019omnidirectional} (row 8) and \cite{cacace2021novel} (row 9) present an omni-directional aerial manipulation platform employed in contact-based inspections and a hybrid aerial-ground manipulation platform that employs a 5 DoFs arm to inspect pipes.
-Finally, \cite{huber2013first} (row 10) proposes an aerial platform composed of a helicopter and a 7 DoFs arm capable of tracking and manipulating objects.

 To avoid collision between UAVs and the obstacles in complex environments and dynamic turbulence caused by ground effects, long reach configuration has been introduced in aerial manipulator design.
 The long reach configuration involves suspending the robotic manipulator from the UAV using a long rigid or flexible link (e.g., long wires), rather than fixing it directly to the UAV. \cite{8404953}, \cite{8593940} and \cite{9088973} presents several aerial manipulators prototypes that attach a lightweight dual arm to the aerial platform in long reach configuration via a passive link and their industrial applications in the pipeline inspection and sensor device installation. \cite{9571044} presents a long reach manipulator suspended by two strings applied to the installation of helical bird diverters on power lines.
 In these prototypes, the manipulators are passively suspended from the drones like pendulums.
 The swinging motion naturally introduced is seen as a disturbance that is compensated for by the drone's control.
 In \cite{8743463}, the authors install non-vertical ducted fans on the suspended gripper module to suppress the string swing effect, In addition, they used a winch to control the distance between the gripper and the multi-rotor platform.
 The authors of \cite{8793592} present a similar cable-Suspended Aerial Manipulator (SAM) actuated by winches and non-vertical propulsion units, and propose an oscillation damping control in \cite{9197055}.
 When analyzing the system model, the authors of these two prototypes considered the aerial manipulator independently of the vehicle, assuming it is suspended from a fixed point and suppressed its swing by controlling the propulsion device.